lucas-nelson/blake-talk-elixir-build/PITCHME.md

 ### containers

-There's a container called `builder-elixir-1.4` that has useful stuff in it…
+there's a container called `builder-elixir-1.4` that has useful stuff in it…

 ```bash
 docker \